Take a sneak peek at the new NIST.gov and let us know what you think!

-MML/NCNR SURF Students and Program Directors
+MML/NCNR SURF Program

-SURF Fellowships include a stipend, travel, and housing allowance.
+SURF Program in Brief: SURF Fellowships include a stipend, travel, and housing allowances.
 Application packages must be submitted by the student’s academic institution; e.g., by a faculty member or other appropriate administrative staff.
 When applying, students should indicate their first- and second-choice programs from among the six possible choices.
-Applications may be considered by any of the programs, with preference given to the student’s indicated choices.
+Applications may be considered by any of the programs, with preference given to the student’s indicated first choice.

 Student Eligibility Criteria